Course learning outcomes

 Avoid unnecessary adverbs

-Adverbs such as effectively, appropriately, or accurately are generally
+Adverbs such as correctly, effectively, appropriately, or accurately are generally

 unnecessary because the CLO assumes that